Subscribe to newsletter

 Yes, it is mandatory to have health and medical insurance to join this trip, and your insurance should cover hiking.
 Get your travel insurance.

-Fly into Haneda or Narita Airports where you’ll be met by a local representative before transferring to your starting point hotel.
+Fly into Haneda or Narita Airports where you’ll be met by a local representative before transferring by public transport and private transfer vehicle to Jodogahama.

 Yes, the tour guide is English-speaking.